 Negative Space Caning using Metal Clay with Holly Gage

-Learn a whole new way of creating with Metal Clay using Negative Space Caning!
+Learn a whole new way of creating with Metal Clay using Holly's Negative Space Caning!

-In this video, award winning jeweler and artist, Holly Gage will show you step-by-step this exciting new technique called negative space caning for use with metal clay.
+In this class, award-winning jeweler and artist Holly Gage shows you step-by-step how to use her exciting new technique called "negative space caning" for use with metal clay.

 Artist Statement: My love for creating art dates back to when I was a child growing up in Philadelphia, Pennsylvania where my parents supported my interests and enrolled me in a number of art and jewelry-making classes whenever there was an opportunity.
 I took early jobs and apprenticeships with local jewelers and later I attended Kutztown University, where I received a Bachelor of Science degree in Fine Art & Education.
 There really was no doubt that what ever I did in life, art was going to be the driving force.